designedmind/2017/CFP.md

 for action, but also _ourselves_ as embodied agents in the world, and ultimately ourselves _as representers_, the evolving brain converged on the _self_ as the solution to a control problem.
-We cannot easily appreciate the world-model as a model, because &ldquo;we&rdquo; only exist in virtue of the model, as its central feature.
+We cannot easily appreciate the self-model-within-a-world-model _as_ a model, because &ldquo;we&rdquo; only exist in virtue of the model, as its central feature.

-The symposium is a forum to elaborate, discuss and critique this emerging scientific picture of consciousness as functionality.
+The symposium is a forum to elaborate, discuss and critique this emerging scientific picture of consciousness as a form of reflective behaviour.
 We invite perspectives from philosophy, psychology, neuroscience and informatics.

 SUBMISSION GUIDELINES